 This recipe is a variation of a fried shrimp recipe from the Culinary Institute’s book, The Professional Chef©.
+I've further modified it by using techniques and ingredients recommended by J. Kenji Lopez-Alt.
 I tried it and it is really good, and I edited it for Food Nirvana to include missing instructions to help less experienced cooks.
-The corresponding shrimp recipe is also in Food Nirvana under Seafood.
+A similar shrimp recipe is also in Food Nirvana under Seafood.

 The batter in this recipe puffs out somewhat around the chicken during frying due to the presence of eggs in the batter.
 I have avoided the use of baking powder used with the shrimp recipe to limit the amount of puffing during frying, as that elimination creates a better batter for frying chicken.